← All posts

 Quick tips

-• Treat test-blind as a feature.
-Without scores, your transcript carries more weight.
-Take the hardest math and science your school offers, and if your school caps out, take community college or online university courses on top.
+• Get your testing done early.
+Scores are required, and REA applicants need to finish by the November test dates.
+Beyond the score, take the hardest math and science your school offers, and if your school caps out, take community college or online university courses on top.

 • Get the right recommenders.
 A math or physics teacher who has watched you do something unusual will write a stronger letter than a teacher who liked you.
 Ask early and give them specifics to work with.

-• Use the Honor Code question to be honest, not strategic.
-Caltech's culture runs on the Honor Code, and admissions reads for students who understand collaboration, integrity, and giving credit.
-Don't perform; just answer truthfully.
+• Understand the Honor Code before you apply.
+Caltech's culture runs on it, and admissions reads for students who understand collaboration, integrity, and giving credit, whether or not the supplement asks about it directly in a given year.
+Don't perform; just be truthful.

 • Be specific in every essay.
 Names of books, names of techniques, names of theorems, names of chemicals.
 Concrete nouns beat adjectives every time.